lovelyPuppies/synergy-hub/README.md

 2. Run **[initialization script](prototypes/_initialization/ubuntu/init_in_bash.sh)**:

    📝 Note that this script requires the password to be entered multiple times \(about 4 times\), because **[Homebrew command invalidates the sudo timestamp \(sudo password cache\)](https://github.com/Homebrew/brew/issues/17905#issuecomment-2258522878)**.

+   > `This is likely a WONTFIX, sorry.
+We clear the sudo password cache intentionally as a precaution against privilege escalation attacks.
+See https://brew.sh/2024/07/30/homebrew-security-audit/.`

    ```bash
    #!/bin/bash